-The software can register each operation and activity related to money turnover so you can access this information later.
+Such software can register each operation and activity related to money turnover so you can access this information later.
 For higher convenience, you can create a filtering system.
 As for expenses, it can include filters by:

 As for income filtering, it’s pretty similar.
 You can have filters by categories (deposit, investment, income from project, etc.), date, amount of money, bank account, destination, etc.

-For a quick access to previous reports, you can also add a filtering system or enable marking files as important, for example.
+For quick access to previous reports, you can also add a filtering system or enable marking files as important, for example.

 You can also add budgetary planning and analysis so that the software can forecast it and advise you on where to make improvements.
-Additionally, you should enable sharing and exporting features so as to easily share the data.
+Additionally, you should enable sharing and exporting features so as to easily share data.

-Moreover, you can allow your employees to send screenshots and receipts of their expenses that you cover.
+Moreover, you can allow your employees to send screenshots and receipts of their expenses that you then cover.
 You can dedicate a separate screen to each employee so that all information is well-structured and easily accessible.